Aloha Kakou - Welcome

 The education offered at Haleakalā Waldorf School is based on a specific curriculum.
 The curriculum embraces many learning modalities and styles.
 However, it is not intended to accommodate children who have special learning needs.
 Although the substance, cultural content, creative underpinning and social health of the classroom may provide positive experiences for some children with special needs, in the final analysis, Haleakalā Waldorf School has neither the services nor trained personnel required to meet the needs of the child with special learning requirements.

-The school may assist parents in suggesting and facilitating proper testing and evaluations provided by the Department of Education.
-In some instances, an entrance exam may be administered.
-If auxiliary services are recommended, such services will become the financial responsibility of the parent.
+Our school may assist parents in suggesting and facilitating proper testing and evaluations provided by the Department of Education.
+In some instances an entrance exam may be administered.
+In the event that auxiliary services are recommended, such services will become the financial responsibility of the parent.

 “If you’ve had the experience of binding a book, knitting a sock, playing a recorder, then you feel that you can build a rocket ship—or learn a software program you’ve never touched.
 It’s not bravado, just a quiet confidence.
 There is nothing you can’t do.
 Why couldn’t you?
 Why couldn’t anybody?”